techbrett/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 In Microsoft Teams, a resource account is required for each auto attendant or call queue.
 Resource accounts may also be assigned telephone numbers.
-This is how you assign phone numbers to auto attendants and call queues allowing callers from outside Teams to reach the auto attendant or call queue.
+This article describes how you assign phone numbers to auto attendants and call queues allowing callers from outside Teams to reach the auto attendant or call queue.

 > [!NOTE]
 > Resource accounts used for auto attendants and call queues are disabled for sign in and must remain so.
 Chat and presence aren't available and won't work for these accounts.
 Even though presence still appears, it won't change.
 This article covers how to create resource accounts and ready them for use with auto attendants and call queues.

-Before you start the procedures in this article, ensure you've done the following steps:
+Before you start the procedures in this article, ensure completion of the following steps:

 - [Obtain Microsoft Teams Phone Resource Account licenses](#obtain-microsoft-teams-phone-resource-account-licenses)
 - [Obtain phone numbers](#obtain-phone-numbers)